Loading...

 Beautiful views of Santiago from here.
 Beautiful display of wild flowers growing on a rock wall.
 Water fountain from 1747, not ancient but 29 years before the US Declaration of Independence was signed.

-1 year ago Lyn Wilsonwrote only this about this place:
+1 year ago Lyn Wilsonevaluates this place as follows:

 Beautiful and peaceful walks in the middle of a busy city.
 Returned to watch the sun setting over the cathedral in Santiago